 - The Fluarix Quadrivalent vaccine, the FluLaval Quadrivalent, and Fluzone Quadrivalent are all approved for ages 6 months and older.

-- Afluria Quadrivalent can be given to people five years of age or older.
+- Afluria Quadrivalent is approved to be given to people 6 months of age or older.

 - Flublok Quadrivalent, a recombinant formulation can be used in adults 18 years and older.